diereysaa/cryptocom_council_node_on_local/README.md

 ```shell
 ./client-cli sync --name <WALLET_NAME>
 ```

+---

+### Before the next step is really important to check both the wallet and the node-listener are synchronised, otherwise, the node will be created, but will be slashed after a few hours, and **you will need to start the whole process again**

+---

 #### As soon as the wallet is sync'd you can sent the `node-join` request:
 ```shell